Local Guide

 It is a ‘must’ for visitors to Crete to complete the walk down the gorge from the Omalos plateau to Agia Roumeli on the Libyan Sea, at which point can sail to the nearby village of Hora Sfakion and catch a coach back to Chania.
 The walk takes five to seven hours and can be strenuous, especially at the peak of summer.

 Local tourist operators provide organized tours to the Gorge.
 These include bus transportation from one’s hotel to the entrance (near Omalos village), and a bus connection that will be waiting for hikers after they disembark the ferry in Sfakia (Chora Sfakion).
-If you are on your own, you can make a one-day round trip from Chania (see below) or from Sougia or Paleochora.
+If you are on your own, you can make a one-day round trip from Chania or from Sougia or Paleochora.
 Note that the morning buses from Sougia and Paleochora do not operate on Sunday.
-The ferries leave Agia Roumeli to Chora Sfakion (eastbound) and to Sougia/Paleochora (westbound) at 17:00.
+The ferries leave Agia Roumeli to Chora Sfakion (eastbound) and to Sougia/Paleochora (westbound) at 17:30.

-There also exists a “lazy way” – from Agia Roumeli to the Gates, and back
+There also exists a “lazy way” – from Agia Roumeli to the Gates, and back.

 The Venizelos Tombs at Profitis Ilias on Akrotiri